public enemy’s chuck d shares the records that changed his life

 For me pound for pound it's not just about good skills - the most powerful voice out there is Brother Ali.

 You play hip hop from round the world on your radio show.
-Was there a song that made you realise the culture had gone global?
+Was there a song that made you realize the culture had gone global?

 We built our whole radio station on the basis of planet earth, planet rap.
 The world is bigger than the country, the earth is bigger than the United Kingdom and the United States, and there's movements going on in hip hop and rap music that are mind blowing, outside what we know.
 I knew it was inevitable it would happen with hip hop, just like every other sport and music - when you saw the jazz players coming out of Japan in the 80s, I could see rappers doing it, and sure enough there were rappers doing stuff in Japan and South Asia and Africa in the 80s - they've been doing it close to 30 years now so it's nothing new.